 Hands down, breakfast is my favorite meal of the day.
 It’s the only meal that tastes great at any time of the day – morning, noon, evening.
 Take this raw grain-free granola, for instance.
-You can have it with plant-based milk for breakfast, sprinkle it on top of a smoothie for lunch, and top your salad with it for dinner.
+You can have it with almond milk or coconut milk for breakfast, sprinkle it on top of a smoothie for lunch, and top your salad with it for dinner.
 Genius!

 What I love most about this raw grain-free granola is how crunchy it is.
 I’m talking about a crunch that you can actually hear in your head.
 While this might not be a big deal for you, crunchiness is something that either makes or breaks the deal for me.
 As much as I love smoothies and oatmeal, they both lack one important thing: a nice crunch.
 No matter how much of these foods I eat, I always end up grazing the pantry for nuts, seeds, or even cacao nibs afterwards.
 At one point I thought I was being ridiculous and decided to stop buying nuts and seeds altogether.
 Not much of a help as I ended up crunching on raw carrots and sliced cabbage instead.
 If you think that I’m going a little overboard with all the crunching here, keep reading.